top of page

 Belovedness...

-What if that messy but fully seen person could be who you brought to your family, your colleagues, your friends, God?
+What if that messy but fully seen person could be who you brought to God?
 How would it feel to drop the mask and show up as your authentic self?
 And what if, in doing so, you found that you are known and deeply adored?
 Perhaps that is what it is to be beloved.

-And then...what if coming into our place of belovedness to God could transform us from performers and spin doctors into lovers, and givers, and people who pour out that belovedness into those around us?
-What if belovedness filled our need for belongingness?
-What would our lives be like, then?
+And then...what if coming into our place of belovedness to God gives Him space to transform us from performers and spin doctors into lovers, givers, and people who pour out that belovedness into those around us?
+What if belovedness fills our need for belongingness?
+What would our lives be like?
 Are you curious?
 What dreams in you long to take flight?

-The mystery of all of this is that it really is the "slow work of God" (Teilhard de Chardin).
-We simply begin by coming present to God as He is present with us, and opening our souls to His very good, very tender work.
-I hold hope that something Spirit inspired in these words will draw you in closer to the heart of the Creator, who built you for belonging.
-For beloved.
+The mystery of all of this is that it really is the "slow work of God"*.
+We simply begin by coming present to God as He is present with us.
+We open our souls to His very good, very tender work.
+I hold hope that something Spirit inspired in these words will draw you in closer to the heart of the Creator, who built you for belonging, for belovedness.

 Go softly, friends, with open hearts.
 See what is born.